Philippe Chaperon: Life and career

 Chaperon came from a modest background.
 He was born in Paris, where his father was an employee at the Caisse d'Épargne.
 He attended the Lycée impérial Bonaparte and then the École des Beaux-Arts where he studied painting and architecture.
 He won a Prix de Rome scholarship and spent three years at the Villa Medici.
 He also studied architecture in the atelier of Victor Baltard and painting in the atelier of Léon Riesener where he received guidance from Riesener's cousin Eugène Delacroix.

 Many of his paintings were influenced by his architecture studies.
-He made his debut at the Paris Salon in 1844 with Ruines d'un Temple dans l'Inde (Ruins of a Temple in India).
+He made his debut at the Paris Salon of 1844 with Ruines d'un Temple dans l'Inde (Ruins of a Temple in India).
 He later exhibited landscape paintings of cities and villages and the interiors of churches.
 However, it was as a scenic designer that he achieved his primary fame.
 He studied the craft from 1842 under Charles Cicéri and Domenico Ferri, both of whom designed for the main opera houses and theatres of Paris.
 He spent two years in Spain from 1847 to 1849.
 He had originally gone there to work on the decor for a theatre in Barcelona, but on Ciceri's suggestion he travelled around Spain painting and sketching scenes of villages and towns.
 Spanish subjects were coming into vogue in opera and his paintings would later serve as inspirations for Chaperon's stage sets.

 In 1851 he joined Cicéri's old atelier which at that point was being run by Cicéri's son-in-law Auguste Alfred Rubé.
 Rubé and Chaperon formed their own atelier, "Rubé et Chaperon", in 1864 and over the next 30 years produced numerous set designs as well as interior decor for theatres throughout France and in Belgium.
 In 1875 they created the trompe-l'œil curtain for the newly built Palais Garnier as well as the painting on the dome over the main auditorium of La Monnaie.
 Chaperon also designed a trompe-l'œil curtain for the Éden-Théâtre which opened in 1883.
 In addition to his theatre work with Rubé, Chaperon produced decorative paintings and interior designs for churches, public buildings, and private mansions such as the Hôtel Goüin.